Emergency Rental Assistance (ERA) Program

 Please be advised

-The application window for this program will reopen on Monday, July 12th, 2021 at 9:00 am for new applications.
-If you have already applied for this program, you should not submit another application.
-We will accept applications until funds are exhausted.
-Paper applications will be accepted to the PO Box indicated on the application.
+We are accepting applications at this time.
 Applications are being reviewed in priority order (noted below).
 Once applications have been reviewed, staff will reach out to applicants whose applications are missing supporting documents so that these may be submitted.
 Landlords seeking to submit documents associated to a tenant who has applied for the program, can submit their W-9 here or other related documents here.
+Update (1/31/22): Along with the program’s priorities, the City will review new applications for rental assistance first, before reviewing requests for recertifications.

 The City of Miami Emergency Rental Assistance program (ERA) 2021 is aimed at stabilizing rental households by helping income-eligible renters within City of Miami limits who are past due in rent (arrears) and/or have suffered financial hardship caused by the COVID-19 pandemic.
-The City program is made possible with approximately $14.1 million in federal funds from the U.S. Treasury.
+The City program is made possible with federal funds from the U.S. Treasury.

 Per the U.S. Treasury’s requirements for this program, to be eligible, a household must include: